Reading-eScience-Centre/coverage-jsapi/examples/GPX_Track.md

 ## Mapping specifics

-A track corresponds to what we call "Trajectory" Domain.
+A track is a Coverage with domain type "Trajectory".
 Each of the additional track point value types (like heart rate) is a Parameter.
 The set of values for one type is then a Range.